Elizabeth "Harriot" Wilson: Trial

-Confession and pardon
+Confession and reprieve

 After the judge passed sentence, Elizabeth's parents abandoned her.
 Throughout the trial and the preceding events, William Wilson had remained at work in Lancaster, unaware of his sister's predicament.
 But when Elizabeth was condemned to death, William mysteriously announced that he was needed in Chester and would have to leave his job.
 He arrived at the jail on 3 December 1785.
 After recovering from the shock of seeing her brother so unexpectedly Elizabeth was finally willing to relate the details surrounding her children's murder.

 William hastily assembled a group of respected officials, including Judge Atlee, to witness Elizabeth's confession.
 Elizabeth explained that her seducer had agreed to meet her in Newtown Square.
 However, he unexpectedly met her in a wood about 3 km west of the town.
 He asked to see the babies, claiming that he wanted to see whether they resembled him.
 He ordered Elizabeth to kill the children and when she refused he trampled them to death.
 He then held a pistol to Elizabeth's chest and made her swear that she would never reveal what he had done.

 The confession was signed by the witnesses.
 William presented it to the Supreme Executive Council on 6 Dec 1785.
 The President of the Council was Benjamin Franklin, and its Vice President was Charles Biddle (1745–1821).
 Biddle's journal includes a brief discussion of the Wilson case and, in addition to court and Council records, is one of the more reputable sources regarding the matter.
 The Council had previously discussed Elizabeth's sentence on 1 November 1785 and now acted quickly to order that the execution be postponed until 3 January 1786 to allow them more time in which to discuss the case.